 For various reasons, the flora of Alentejo is very rich (and the Herdade is a representative example):

-An impression of plants and vegetation around the house in is the slide show below.
+An impression of plants and vegetation around the house in is the slide show at the right.
 Although nature has its beauty in each month of the year, the amazing flower carpets are in April an May.

 Due to the park-like landscape (deciduous trees, surrounded by species rich grassland and occasionally crossed by a brook) the Herdade and surrounding areas are rich in birds of all kinds, shapes and sizes.
 For both birds and bird watchers, it is an Eldorado.
 Even for lazy bird watchers, because from the terrace of your apartment you have a good chance to see a hopoo, cattle egret or black stork coming along.